codio/site/source/docs/content/authoring/page-edit/edit.html.md

 full_width: true
 ---

+## Cheat Sheet
+Please refer to the **Callout** section of the Guides Books Cheat Sheet.
+If you have not done so already, fork [this starter pack](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/) into your own account.
+You should select the **Use Pack** option to create the project.

 Guides content can be written in

 - **Markdown** - the recommended option and described on this page